SiddeshSambasivam/MatterIx/README.md

   <a style="padding: 0 10px;" href="#features">Features</a>
 </p>

-MatterIx is a simple deep learning framework built to understand the fundamental concepts of <b>autodiff</b>, <b>optimizers</b>, <b>loss functions</b> from a first principle basis.
+MatterIx is a simple deep learning framework built to understand the fundamental concepts of <b>autodiff</b>, <b>optimizers</b> and <b>loss functions</b> from a first principle basis.
 It provide features such as automatic differentiation (autodiff), optimizers, loss functions and basic modules to create your own neural networks.

 <table align="center" width="600px">
  <tr>